Please confirm topic selection

 • wide-based shuffling gait

-• due to neurologic disorder including myelopathy
+• due to a neurologic disorder, including myelopathy

 • steppage or lateral swing gait